rshettynj/import_sg_terragrunt/README.md

 # import_sg_terragrunt
-This is a demo repository for importing and managing the AWS security groups.
-##**Purpose**
+This code and documentation explains how to "import" AWS security group/s (SG) with their CIDR entries (egress and ingress.)
+Same code can be used to add/update new SG resources as well.

+##**Why we need to import security groups?**
-Lot of security groups may have been created using Clickops. it makes more sense to stop using clickops and bring these resources under Terraform control.
-Terragrunt is wrapper around Terraform and provides many benefits (individual resource state management and keeping code DRY primarily and many other benefits.)
+Lot of security groups in AWS may have been created using Clickops. it makes more sense to stop using clickops and bring these resources under Terraform control.
+Terragrunt is wrapper around Terraform and provides many added benefits over Terraform.
+(Terraform state management and keeping the module code DRY [Do not Repeat Yourself].)
+Terragrunt can be invoked to bring the SGs under Terraform control and use Terragrunt going forward to manage all SG related operations.
+(SG CRUD and CIDR CRUD operations.)

 ##**Scenario below:**
-We will import 2 security groups and its connected CIDR egress/ingress rules under terragrunt control.
-Once imported, we will also update the CIDR rules in the existing security groups, modify other attributes.
-After that, we will also add new security groups and rules using Terragrunt.
-No more clickops.
+We will import two existing AWS security groups and its corresponding CIDR egress/ingress rules under Terraform control.
+Once imported, we will perform CRUD operations on SG and CIDRs.
-If someone created more security groups again, use the same process to import back to Terragrunt.

-#**STORY 1**
+Based on how it goes, you can decide to import over SG's and CIDRs in some batches under Terraform control.
+Stop using Clickops and always use the Terraform input fields to manage the resources.

 ##**Importing security groups and CIDR rules.**

 Use a desktop or an ec2 instance where Terragrunt/terraform is installed.
 I use an AWS Amazon linux instance.
 It has permission to manage resources from my personal AWS account using AWS IAM role.
 This setup detail is not covered here.
+We will import two SGs/CIDRs from AWS us-east-1 region.

 ```
 [root@ip-172-30-2-182 sg3]# terragrunt --version